 - Editor, Hastings Communications and Entertainment Law Journal

 - University of California, Davis, B.A., with high honors, 1976

 - Alternative Dispute Resolution Committee

-- Listed in World Trademark Review 1000 list of the World's Leading Trademark Professionals (2012) as one of the top trademark lawyers in both Enforcement and Litigation and Prosecution and Strategy.
+Listed in 2012-2018 editions of World Trademark Review 1000 list of the World's Leading Trademark Professionals as one of the top trademark lawyers in Prosecution and Strategy.